marcelpetrick/DevNotes/BeenThereSeenThat/20210708_IAmALeader_NowWhat/README.md

 ----------------------------------------
 [shorturl.at/pAN25](shorturl.at/pAN25)

-* whow to ask for help
+* how to ask for help